chrisisler/wavematch/README.md

 > Note: The `Number(2, 9)` is a number range, matching on numbers between 2 and 9.

-Each branch function provided must return the same type (above it's `string`).
+Each function provided must return the same type (above it's `string`).

 Branch functions can accept a boolean-returning *guard* to specify requirements.